earchibong/devops_projects/tooling_website.md

 **repeat the above steps for 2 new web servers**

-- *If you encounter 403 Error – check permissions to your `/var/www/html` folder and also disable SELinux: `sudo setenforce 0`*
-*To make this change permanent – open following config file `sudo vi /etc/sysconfig/selinux` and set `SELINUX=disabledthen restrt httpd`.*

 - Verify that Apache files and directories are available on the Web Server in `/var/www` and also on the NFS server in `/mnt/apps`:
   - on webservers: `ls -la /var/www`